 It works on the mental, emotional and consciousness levels.
 The moving pressure allows you to truly relax as you gain consciousness of your body, your mind and your emotions.

 How often should you get an Ayurvedic massage?

 This depends very much on your body constitution (Doshas) and your current health.
 In general, I recommend my clients to have one massage at least every 4 – 6 weeks.
-For clients who suffer from anxiety, insomnia or who are going through very stressful periods of time, I do recommend to increase the frequency to one massage every other week.
+For clients who suffer from anxiety, insomnia or who are going through very stressful periods of time, I do recommend to increase the frequency to one massage every week or every other week.